garfix/garfixai/README.md

-Using Richard! to talk to my computer.
+My AI that lets me talk to Richard! and to LLM's

 ## Installation